A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 ##
 The state is the means by which the ruling class of a society exercises its dictatorship over it.
 The bourgeois states are a dictatorship of the bourgeoisie.
 The transition from capitalism to communism will inevitably be the dictatorship of the proletariat.
 The ruling class of society will no longer be the exploiting bourgeois minority, but the exploited proletarian majority; it will no longer be the oppressed, but the oppressors, who will be excluded from politics.

-Only those who recognize both the existence of the class struggle and the necessity of putting an end to class oppression by means of the revolutionary dictatorship of the proletariat are Marxists.
+Only those who recognize both the existence of the class struggle and the necessity of putting an end to class oppression by means of the revolutionary dictatorship of the proletariat, are Marxists.

 Today's rampant opportunism glosses over the question of class dictatorship and educates socialists in such a way as to make them only the representatives of the best-paid workers; in this way it deprives them of the theoretical foundations necessary to achieve the radical suppression of all exploitation.
 ##
-Any state, in order to maintain itself, needs special detachments of armed men who, by profession, protect the interests of the ruling class and maintain its power.
+Any state, in order to maintain itself, needs special detachments of armed men who, by profession, protect the interests of the ruling class and maintain firm its power.
 The task of these armed detachments is to supervise, repress and imprison those who rebel against their oppression and those among the individual members of the ruling class who are willing to help them.

 Centralized state power, proper to bourgeois society, appeared in the period of the bourgeois revolution in France.
 The most characteristic institutions of this state machine are: the bureaucracy, the standing army and the police.
 The working class learns to know them the hard way.